We the People: How to Create Community in an EmergencyPosted on by

 - Practice social distancing.
 Right now, one of the best ways to ‘get involved’ is to stay at home.
 Social distancing is one of the best ways to protect yourself, your family, and the most vulnerable from COVD-19.

-Help your neighbors find information and resources they need to …
+Help your neighbors find the information and resources they need to …

 - Share key facts about the outbreak.
 Increase people’s access to reliable information about COVID-19 and how to protect yourself.
 Help to share facts, guidance, and answers to frequently asked questions with people in your social networks at work, school, and online.